 Lay the draw football strategy as we said before it is a rather simple procedure and thus a popular betting strategy.
 But what is lay the draw?
 The general idea is to avoid the draw.
 If you consider that draw is confirmed at approximately 30% of the matches, that means that punters have a 70% winning probability.
 Pretty impressive you might think, but numbers alone usually don’t give the full picture.

 The concept is to pick matches with clear favourites or high scoring teams.
-In a match with a clear home favorite, the odds will be like 1.76-4.00-5.30(1X2).
+In a match with a clear home favorite, let’s say that the odds on Bbets are 1.76-4.00-5.30(1X2).
 So the odds for the lay the draw will be at 4.10.
 In games like these your exposure will be much higher than usual, but do not forget that you have an estimated 75% to win your stake.
 Favourite teams playing at home won’t settle at a draw with a minor opponent.

 Same thing with offensive teams.
 In most of the cases, those type of teams simply can’t defend their posts.
 So the draw possibility is much less than every other match.